draprar/tkinter-image-collector/README.md

 python main.py
 ```

+---

 ## 🗂️ Output

-- A new folder is created on the Desktop: `COLLECTED_IMAGES_<timestamp>`
+- A new folder is created on your Desktop with a timestamped name, e.g., `COLLECTED_FILES_2025-07-15_15-30-00`
-- Inside it, images are grouped into subfolders like `2024-07-01`, based on EXIF date or file modification date
+- Inside the folder, files are organized into subfolders named `<Category>_<YYYY-MM-DD>`, based on file modification date
-- Duplicate images (same content) are renamed with a `_dup` suffix (e.g., `IMG_001_dup.jpg`)
+- Duplicate files with identical content are renamed with a `_dup` suffix (e.g., `document_dup.pdf`)
-- A `log.txt` file is created in the root output folder (unless running in dry run mode)
+- A `log.txt` file is created in the root output folder (except in dry run mode)
-  - Contains paths and actions taken (`COPY`, `RENAME`, `DUPLICATE`)
+  - Contains detailed copy/rename/duplicate actions and a summary
-  - Summary of number of copied and renamed files

 ---

-## 🔧 Requirements

-- Python 3.10 or newer
-- Tested on Windows 10/11

----

 ## 📌 Example use case

-You recovered data from a disk and want to:

-- Scan a deeply nested directory
-- Extract only image files
+You want to recover and organize your files from a large, messy folder structure by:
+- Selecting exactly which file types to collect
-- Organize them by date
+- Sorting files by category and modification date
-- Keep all unique files and rename duplicates with `_dup`
+- Keeping all unique files intact and renaming duplicates
+- Previewing the process before actual copying with dry run mode

 ---

 ## 🗒️ Notes

-- The app does not delete or modify any files in the source folder
+- The source files and folders are never deleted or modified
-- Sorting is based on EXIF date or file modification time
+- Sorting is based solely on file modification timestamps
-- Progress is shown during scanning and copying

----

-MIT licensed.
+- The GUI provides real-time progress and status messages

 ---